graphile/gqlcheck/README.md

 ## Fast

-This tool uses a worker pool to distribute validation work across all the cores of your CPU.
+This tool uses a worker pool to distribute validation work across all the cores of your CPU (memory allowing).
 We don't want to slow down your CI or deploy process any more than we have to!
 We're also very careful to write the rules in a performant manner, leaning into the visitor pattern exposed by GraphQL.js and avoiding manual AST traversal where possible.

 ## Designed to work with persisted operations